amschechter/amschechter.github.io/resume.markdown

 #### +1(206) 965 - 0004 -- aaron.m.schechter@gmail.com

 ## EXPERIENCE

+#### Mapping Consultant - CoreGIS Seattle WA
+<div style="text-align: right">July 2024 – Current</div>
+CoreGIS is an independent Mapping and Analysis firm<br />
+Acts as a project manager, client liaison, data analyst and cartographer.
+I oversee, manage and execute my own projects start to finish.<br />
+Worked with the Seattle Department of Transportation and King County Metro to produce maps and interactive data visualizations to describe the performance and ridership of critical Seattle bus routes.<br />
+Collaborated with The Wilderness Society to create a comprehensive map of public amenity accessibility throughout multiple jurisdictions in Bernalillo County, New Mexico.<br />

 #### Software Engineer - Edlink - Austin TX
 <div style="text-align: right">March 2022 – February 2023</div>
 Implemented and analyzed metric tracking on a high traffic data pipeline.<br />